 Although the videos present the content on the EA Exam in a thorough and comprehensive way, they are also dry.
 Instead of using multi-media elements to hold your attention, the lessons mostly rely on PowerPoint-style presentations with voice instructions over the screen text.
 If you’re someone who easily falls asleep while studying, I suggest taking notes as you watch the videos to reinforce concepts and keep your eyes open.

 Consequently, next year the Lambers team plans to make updates to the videos that will make them more engaging.
 However, until then, the fact that Lambers offers more video lectures (55+ hours) makes this weakness a bit easier to handle.
 With more video hours available, should you not grasp everything from reading the books, you’re bound to find a video that covers the topic on which you’re stuck.

-A review course is a major investment of your financial resources.
+A review course is a major investment in your financial resources.
 Therefore, I hope Lambers adds a short free trial for students to gain a better feel for their products.
 However, Lambers has posted a sample video on the company’s website.
 And if you submit your contact information, you can receive a free “tour” of the e-learning platform.

 Although the textbooks and flashcards are digital, Lambers does not offer free updates for these products.
 So, if the EA Exam content changes, some of the content in your textbooks and flashcards could be outdated.
 If you want to ensure that you’re studying the right laws and regulations, you’ll need to repurchase these materials.

 The 70% discount that Lambers is giving my readers on the Complete EA Bundle makes it an affordable product for most EA candidates.
 However, if you buy the study tools separately, the price point rises considerably.
 In fact, the bundle price isn’t much more than the cost of one section of the video courseware alone.
 Therefore, if you can, I would recommend getting the bundle upfront.